wp-plugins/bitcoin-ticker-widget/readme.txt

 If you have any questions please email me at ofir@nhm.co.il

+Question: I am getting an error message "This plugin requires PHP CURL module which is not enabled on your server.
+Please contact your server administrator"

+Answer: This means that you do not have PHP cURL enabled on your hosting plan.
+You will need to contact whoever is hosting your website and request that it be enabled.
+There is no way to fetch data from the different exchanges without PHP cURL enabled.

 Question: Can I remove the "get the plugin" hyperlink at the bottom of the widget ?

 Answer: Yes you can.
 Although I'd prefer you wouldn't.
 But if you still want to here's what you need to do: